-In adults, a typical resting heart rate is 60–100 beats per minute, according to the American Heart Association.
-This rate can rise or fall due to structural or electrical disorders of the heart.
-Changes may also be due to certain behavioral or environmental factors.
+In adults, a typical resting heart rate is 60–100 beats per minute, but structural or electrical disorders of the heart can cause it to rise or fall.
+Medications, a lack of sleep, and stress may also be factors.

 A person’s heart rate